Choosing a Microphone

 "They produce a clarity of voice while giving it both warmth and presence.
 Condenser microphones are the industry standard for voice actors."
 1

-Another advantage of this sensitivity is you don't have to get too close.
-It's easier to talk or sing for long periods if you can be a few feet away from the mic.
+Another advantage of this sensitivity is you don't have to get too close to the mic.
 If you plan to make YouTube videos or get into podcasting or voiceover work, a condenser mic with its clarity and range may seem like the best option.

 Different Types of Microphones

-If you need to record in your home office, living room, or bedroom, a dynamic microphone might be a better choice.
+A dynamic microphone might be a better choice if you need to record in your home office, living room, or bedroom.

 These mics mainly pick up sound close to the mic itself, which means you have to get very close.
 And by close, I mean a few inches.
 The upside is if your neighbor's kids are playing outside, there's a good chance the racket they're making won't end up in your recording.